 6. Holy Rosary Girls College

-Holy Rosary School boasts modern equipment and high Christian moral value among students among other things.
+Holy Rosary School boasts modern equipment and high Christian moral values among students, among other things.

 7. Marywood Girls College

-Marywood Girls College, Ebute –Metta West, Lagos formerly called Marywood Girls Grammar School, is now owned by Lagos Archdiocese.
+Marywood Girls College, Ebute–Metta West, Lagos formerly called Marywood Girls Grammar School, is now owned by the Lagos Archdiocese.

-The school strives for academic excellence in the context of a caring Christian community with the added emphasis of an educational provision relevant to the modern age in which we live and work.
-At present, the school is growing with an increase in the population of students and members of staff.
+The school strives for academic excellence in the context of a caring Christian community, with the added emphasis of an educational provision relevant to the modern age in which we live and work.
+At present, the school is growing with an increase in the population of students and staff.

 8. Regina Pacis College

-Regina Pacis Girls Secondary School as it were, commenced full operation on the 22nd of November 1991 at Pope John II Catholic center Wuse II with a population of about thirty(32) two students, three (3) Reverend Sisters, Four (4) Tutorial and Non-tutorial staff.
+Regina Pacis Girls Secondary School, as it were, commenced full operation on November 22, 1991, at Pope John II Catholic Center Wuse II with a population of about thirty-two students, three (3) Reverend Sisters, Four (4) Tutorial and Non-tutorial staff.

 It is located at No. 7, Ladoke Akintola Boulevard, Garki 2, Abuja, FCT, Nigeria.